 , now acknowledges that some of the organization's members "became high-ranking leaders in the military."

 Where does this leave matters?
 Tantawi and company are safely pensioned off, and (unlike Hosni Mubarak) are not going to jail.
-Sissi's military has retreated to roughly the same position that Tantawi's military occupied before Mubarak's overthrow in Feb.
+Sisi's military has retreated to roughly the same position that Tantawi's military occupied before Mubarak's overthrow in Feb.
 2011, which is to say it is allied with the president and following his leadership without being fully subordinate to him.
 It retains control over its own budget, its promotions and dismissals, and its economic empire.
 But the military leadership lost the direct political power that it enjoyed for 1½ years in 2011-12.

 Morsi's future is far from assured.
 Not only does he face competing factions of Islamists but Egypt faces a terrible economic crisis.
 Morsi's power today unquestionably brings major short-term benefits for himself and the Brotherhood; but in the long term it will likely discredit Brotherhood rule.